 Are you a carpet person or a hard floor person?
 I’m definitely a hard wood floor person.
 I don’t mind some carpet, but carpet throughout a hotel room just makes no sense to me.
 If a hotel is in a warm weather, you can often smell the mold in the carpets.
 It’s hard to keep them clean, so carpets often have stains in them, even in the fanciest of hotels.
 And going back to the issue of being able to open a window because the carpet cleaning materials smell so bad.
 No carpets = less toxic carpet cleaner.
 I’ve even seen carpets in the bathroom area by the sink.
 This baffles me.

 Hotels that score high: Wood floors score high and many of the newer hotels, especially in Asia, are using wooden floors.
 Also, the Park Hyatt in Buenos Aires has beautiful wood floors.
 The Park Hyatt in Saigon has one of the loveliest combinations of carpet and hardwood floors.

 Hotels that score low: Saddens me to say that my home Hyatt, the Regency in La Jolla, needs new carpets and has for a long time.
 I hate going into a hotel room that has carpets that are stained.

-Everyone has a different sense of what makes a hotel great, and what are considered to be the best hotel room features.
+Everyone has a different sense of what makes a hotel great, and what are considered to be great hotel room features.
 I find that these small details really matter to me and often influence my satisfaction with a hotel stay more than some of the flashier elements of the hotel.

 What do you think matters most?

 P.S.
 If I’m paying cash for my hotel stays, I always use Pruvo.
-Pruvo is free and it’s the easiest to monitor your reservations for price drops.
+Pruvo is free and it’s the easiest way to monitor your reservations for price drops.

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to Point Me to the Plane, you can find her at Joy in Movement.